vitaly-krugl/amqp-perf/README.md

-# pika-perf
+# amqp-perf
-Performance test for pika
+Performance test for amqp clients

 1. Create an exchange and bind a queue to it.
 If creating a topic or direct exchange, note that the test publishes to the routing_key="test", so bind with that routing key.
 The test accepts the exchange name as a command-line option.
 2. Invoke pika_perf.py with the options described by `python pika_perf.py --help`.